-- For particular courses, students will be required to furnish their own supplies (i.e. clay, canvases, etc.) based on the projects they choose. - Concurrent Enrollment for Ceramics requires students to take I then II in one semester.
+- For particular courses, students will be required to furnish their own supplies (i.e. clay, sketchbooks, canvases, etc.) based on the projects they choose.
+Course fees vary depending on the class. - Concurrent Enrollment for Ceramics requires students to take I then II in one semester.
 For example, Ceramics I (quarter 1) and Ceramics II (quarter 2).